troyfontaine/vsc-remote-skills-test/docs/scenarios/nginx/content/_index.md

 You need to investigate why the website on the testing server isn't responding and figure out what is left to get the default website working so that the developers can toss the concept app on it prior to containerization."

+## Current Situation

+- The reverse proxy throws a 502 error
+- Nginx isn't starting on reboot
+- Nginx isn't running when started

 ## Success Criteria

 - When:
+  - Nginx is running and serving the website
   - the interviewer can reach https://example.com without a 404 or 50X error
   - the interviewer can see the default nginx page
-  - The page will load successfully after a server reboot without intervention from the candidate
+  - If the server is restarted, that the page will load successfully after a server reboot without intervention from the candidate

 ## Environment Caveats